To Enterprising Families around the World,

 Families and family enterprises have weathered storms of great magnitude before – wars, economic crises, and upheavals of all kinds.
 The survivors have benefitted from the inherent strengths of their family enterprises: their family brand and family identity, their sense of purpose, their unity and alignment, their active ownership, long-term perspective, ownership stability, innovation, dedication to their community and stakeholders, and values-driven committed family members.
 These are examples of strengths to leverage and reinforce during this turbulent period.

-We at CFEG believe that socially-minded, nimble, and united enterprising families will play a major role in meeting the needs of communities and nations in the coming days, weeks, and months.
-The leadership of families like yours gives confidence to the world that there are great innovators and benchmark models for responding to the pandemic.
+We at CFEG believe that socially-minded, nimble, and united enterprising families will play a major role in meeting the needs of communities and nations in the coming months, years, and decades.
+The leadership of families like yours gives confidence to the world that there are great innovators and benchmark models for responding to crises.

-Enterprising families know that while one can’t control how this crisis impacts your industry, economy, and society, you can control how you respond to it.
+Enterprising families know that one can’t control how a disruptive event impacts your industry, economy, and society, but you can control how you respond to it.
 Family enterprises, collectively, find ways to persist.
-You have our support to help you navigate this turbulence, plan for what lies beyond it, and facilitate dialogues among your ownership group, your family members, your boards of directors, and your organizational talent.
+You have our support to help you navigate this turbulence, plan for what lies beyond it, build your resilience, and facilitate dialogues among your ownership group, your family members, your boards of directors, and your organizational talent.
 We will all ultimately rebound stronger as societies.

 Our team of experts at CFEG is prepared to help your family and enterprise move constructively through this period.
 We are happy to share what we are doing to assist family enterprises and what we see working in the many family enterprises we support.